 Today, there are more employers hiring remote workers than ever before.
+And the new pay transparency laws have an impact on the remote workforce.
 For context, 4% of jobs were hiring for permanently remote positions before the pandemic.
 Now, that number has rapidly grown to 36% by the end of 2022 (Kashyap, 2023).

 Allowing remote work has many benefits, including the ability to hire people from anywhere in the country.
 This increases the amount of flexibility employers have when hiring; however, it is important that employers do all their research prior to hiring someone outside of their home state(s).
 This is because there are multiple states in the US that require pay transparency in their hiring process.
 It aims to accelerate efforts to close gender and racial pay gaps (Shepherd, 2022).